-These versions also limited the number of files and folders to 65,535.
-This number limit and the size limit above are both limitations of the Zip file format.
+These older WinZip versions were also limited as to the number of files and folders that could be zipped.
+The upper number limit was 65,535.
+This number limit, as well as the size limits above, are both part of the original Zip file format.

-For all practical purposes, the Zip64 extended format eliminates these size and number restrictions.
-Using the extended format, the member file size, Zip file size, and number of member files you can add to a Zip file are limited only by your system's resources.
+Beginning with WinZip 9.0 and WinZip Command Line Support Add-On 1.1 (released in 2004), a Zip64 extension to the Zip file format was introduced.
+All releases since that time, including the current release of WinZip and the WinZip Command Line Support Add-On include this Zip file format extension.
+For all practical purposes, the Zip64 extended format eliminates size and number restrictions.
+When the extended format is used, the member file size, Zip file size, and number of member files you can add to a Zip file are limited only by your system's resources.

-With the Zip64 extensions to the Zip file format enhancement, Zip files of 18,446,744,073,709,551,615 bytes (2 to the 64th power) are possible.
-This is 16 exabytes, or over 16 billion gigabytes.
-Over 4 billion files and folders can be included in a Zip file.
+For reference purposes, with the Zip64 extension to the Zip file format enhancement, Zip files of 16 exabytes, which is over 16 billion gigabytes (or 2 to the 64th power bytes) are possible.
+Likewise, over 4 billion files and folders can be included in a Zip file.

-Note: One additional limit involves the maximum length of a fully qualified file name (path + name).
+One additional limit involves the maximum length of a fully qualified file name (path + name).
 The maximum length is 250 characters.
 This is a limit built into Windows.
 It is not a WinZip limit nor a limit of the Zip file format.
 Although there is no direct limit on the number of folder levels allowed, the character length limit prevents too many levels from being added.

 If you have any questions about this information, please email Technical Support.